Paul Lester Errington

 Paul Lester Errington (June 14, 1902 – November 5, 1962) was an American conservationist and professor.
 His work included field studies in wetlands, wildlife populations and keeping habitats intact.
 In the early 1930s, Errington realized that hunting restrictions did not stop North American wildlife from declining.
 He focused on how large changes made animals lose their habitats.
 Errington received multiple honors for his work.

 Personal life

 Errington was born on June 14, 1902, in or near Bruce, South Dakota.
 When he was 7 years old, Errington was diagnosed with polio and he used time outside to help him become healthy.
 He hunted and trapped animals when he was 14 years old.
 Errington attended Brookings High School and graduated from there in 1921.
-He graduated from South Dakota State College in 1929 and received his Ph.D from University of Wisconsin–Madison in 1932.
+He graduated from South Dakota State College in 1929 and received his PhD from University of Wisconsin–Madison in 1932.
 Errington met Aldo Leopold while attending the university and was in Leopold's office often.
 Leopold was interested in Errington's work, so he recommended Errington to the Iowa State College in 1932 as an assistant professor of zoology.
 Errington married Carolyn Storm in 1934, who graduated from law school and taught English.
 Their two sons were Peter and Frederick.